 No energy transition without an economic policy transition

-"We want the energy transition.
-But we can't really afford it under these political conditions!"
-Thomas Kübler no longer feels like laughing when he talks about Germany as a business location.
-According to the IMD Competiveness Ranking 2024, our once leading industrial nation has fallen from 6th to 24th place in just ten years[1] slipped.
+From 6th place to 24th place in just ten years, our once leading industrial nation according to the IMD Competiveness Ranking 2024[1] slipped.
 45 percent of industrial companies with high electricity costs are planning or implementing plans to reduce their production or relocate it abroad.
 Rising trend[2].
 Increasing bureaucratic costs and the extremely high energy prices in our country are causing existential problems for many companies, in addition to the shortage of skilled workers.
 And the new Building Energy Act (GEG) adds another misguided measure.

 Ever since the BMWK's concept paper "65% renewable energies for the installation of new heating systems from 2024" announced the contents of the new GEG in July 2022, Thomas Kübler has been warning of the technical errors in the hasty and ideologically driven amendment to the law.
 He knows all about the Heating Act.